Diana Dors: Final years

-Still making headlines in the News of the World and other print media in the late 1970s thanks to her adult parties, in her later years, Dors' status began to revive.
+Still making headlines in the News of the World and other print media in the late 1970s thanks to her adult parties, in her later years, Dors's status began to revive.

 In 1979 while touring Australia, she said, "I used to think it was a lot of hooey that life begins at 40.
 But I know what I can put up with; I've mellowed.
 I'm a homey person, although I don't expect people to believe it."

-Although her film work consisted mainly of sex comedies, her popularity climbed thanks to her television work, where her wit, intelligence, and catchy one-liners developed as a cabaret performer won over viewers.
+Although her film work consisted mainly of sex comedies, her popularity climbed due to her television work, where her wit, intelligence, and catchy one-liners developed as a cabaret performer won over viewers.
 She became a regular on Jokers Wild, Blankety Blank and Celebrity Squares, and was a regular guest on BBC Radio 2's The Law Game.
-She also had a recurring role in a serial segment "The Worm That Turned" in The Two Ronnies in 1980, in which she played the leader of a feminist dictatorship.
+She also had an ongoing role in a serial segment "The Worm That Turned" in The Two Ronnies in 1980, in which she played the leader of a feminist dictatorship.
 A popular chat-show guest, an entire show – Russell Harty: At Home with Dors – came from the pool room of her home, Orchard Manor.
 Younger musical artists engaged her persona, brought about after the 1981 Adam and the Ants music video "Prince Charming", where she played the fairy godmother opposite Adam Ant, who played a male Cinderella figure.
 Dors was also namechecked on the track "Scorpios" on the Ants' Prince Charming parent album.

-Dors' other final appearances were in a BBC tv adaptation of Dr. Jekyll and Mr. Hyde (1980), Timon of Athens (1981), Dick Turpin (1981), and Cannon and Ball (1981).
+Dors's other final appearances were in a BBC television adaptation of Dr. Jekyll and Mr. Hyde (1980), Timon of Athens (1981), Dick Turpin (1981), and Cannon and Ball (1981).